rec/gitz/doc/git-new.rst

 Create new branches from the reference branch and push them with --set-upstream.

-git-new does the things you really want to safely get new branches where you can start working and pushing immediately
+``git new`` does the things you really want to safely get new branches where you can start working and pushing immediately

 - Fails leaving the workspace unchanged if there are uncommitted changes